 Climate change and deforestation

 Major environmental risks include its contribution to climate change, deforestation, biodiversity loss, natural hazards and water scarcity.
-Livestock farming is responsible for 14.5% of GHG emissions and 55% of methane emissions, with an increasing risk of regulation to curb its contribution to climate change.
+Livestock farming is responsible for 14.5% of GHG emissions and 55% of methane emissions, with an increased risk of regulation to curb its contribution to climate change.
 The sector is also exposed to the impacts of climate change, with a 21% rise in cattle costs predicted due to heat stress.
 In South America, approximately 50% of the Cerrado’s forests and native vegetation has already been cleared for agricultural expansion, mainly for soy (used as animal feed) and cattle production.

 Animal waste must be carefully disposed of to avoid harm to waterways and the wider environment.
 The cost of cleaning up the soil under US pig and dairy CAFOs is estimated at US$4.1 billion.
-The US meat company Tyson had to pay at least $14m in fines and settlements for environmental pollution between 2013 -2018.
+The US meat company Tyson had to pay at least $14 million in fines and settlements for environmental pollution between 2013 -2018.